Robert Nkemdiche: Miami Dolphins

-On August 8, 2019, Nkemdiche was signed by the Miami Dolphins on a one-year $1.16 million deal.
-He was placed on the reserve/PUP list to start the season while recovering from knee surgery.
-He was activated off PUP on October 28, 2019 prior to Week 8.
-He was waived by the Dolphins on November 5, 2019.
+On August 8, 2019, Nkemdiche was signed by the Miami Dolphins on a one-year $1.16 million contract.
+He was placed on the reserve/physically unable to perform (PUP) list to start the season while recovering from knee surgery.
+He was activated off PUP on October 28, prior to Week 8.
+Nkemdiche was waived by the Dolphins on November 5.

 Nkemdiche was suspended two weeks by the NFL on November 13, 2019.
-He was reinstated from suspension on November 26, 2019.
+He was reinstated from suspension on November 26.

 Seattle Seahawks

 On April 29, 2021, Nkemdiche signed with the Seattle Seahawks.
-He was released on August 31, 2021 and re-signed to the practice squad the next day.
-He was promoted to the active roster on September 28, 2021.
+He was released on August 31, and re-signed to the practice squad the next day.
+Nkemdiche was promoted to the active roster on September 28.

 San Francisco 49ers

 On July 26, 2022, Nkemdiche signed with the San Francisco 49ers.
-He was released on August 16, 2022.
+He was released by San Francisco on August 16.

 Michigan Panthers

 On January 11, 2023, Nkemdiche signed with the Michigan Panthers of the United States Football League (USFL).
+He was released on April 10.

+Edmonton Elks

+On January 22, 2024, Nkemdiche signed with the Edmonton Elks of the Canadian Football League (CFL).
+He played in the first four games of the season where he had seven defensive tackles and two sacks before being moved to the injured list.
+Nkemdiche was released by Edmonton on July 23.

 Personal life

-Nkemdiche was born in Atlanta, Georgia to Nigerian immigrants Beverly and Sunday Nkemdiche.
+Nkemdiche was born in Atlanta, Georgia, to Nigerian immigrants Beverly and Sunday Nkemdiche.
 His father, a cardiologist, has reportedly applied for a researcher position at University of Mississippi Medical Center in Jackson, Mississippi.
 Nkemdiche's mother, a politician, returned to Nigeria in 2009 and as of September 2011 represents Onitsha South in the Anambra State House of Assembly.
 His older brother, Denzel Nkemdiche, played linebacker for Ole Miss.

 On December 12, 2015, Nkemdiche fell from a fourth-floor window of the Grand Hyatt Atlanta in Buckhead.
-“It appears that the victim (Nkemdiche) broke the window and then walked approximately 15 feet and climbed over a wall and fell approximately 15 feet,” read the Atlanta Police Department report.
+"It appears that the victim (Nkemdiche) broke the window and then walked approximately 15 feet and climbed over a wall and fell approximately 15 feet," read the Atlanta Police Department report.
 Nkemdiche was conscious and in stable condition when officers reported to the scene, and was immediately transported to Grady Memorial Hospital.
 Police later found seven marijuana cigarettes in Nkemdiche's room, leading him to be charged with drug possession.

+On March 1, 2025, Nkemdiche was arrested in Kennesaw, GA by Cobb County Police for disorderly conduct, driving under the influence, driving with a suspended license, and driving without proof of insurance.
+This followed an incident where Nkemdiche allegedly threatened the manager of Bowlero Kennesaw, a bowling alley.
+Police found him in his vehicle in the parking lot of the bowling alley when they arrived.
+He was released on bond, and the case is ongoing.

+On July 23, 2025, Nkemdiche was arrested by Gwinnett County Police for allegedly shoplifting a bottle of wine from a gas station in Buford, GA.
+The case is ongoing.